 After your dog's surgery, it's critical to know how to care for them so that they can return to their normal, active lifestyle as soon as possible.
 In this post, our Orlando vets share tips on how to care for your pup after surgery.

 After your dog comes home from surgery, you and your pup will likely feel stressed, at least for the first few days.
 That said, understanding how you can care for your pup and help make him or her more comfortable once they're home and settled is essential to helping them return to their normal routine as quickly as possible.

-You'll receive clear and specific instructions from your vet, veterinary surgeon or nurse about how to care for your pet when they come home.
-It's imperative that these instructions are followed carefully.
-If you come across any points in the instructions that you dot understand, make sure to ask.
+You'll receive clear and specific instructions from your vet, veterinary surgeon, or nurse about how to care for your pet when they come home.
+These instructions must be followed carefully.
+If you come across any points in the instructions that you do understand, make sure to ask.
 Even if you realize that you've forgotten how to perform a specific instruction after you arrive home, call your vet to clarify.
 Your team of veterinary professionals can answer any questions you might have about post-op instructions.

 Here are a few essential tips you can use to ensure your pet's comfort and safety as they recover at home.